-- You're best protected when you're up to date with your COVID vaccines. - To get the most protection from the vaccines, you need all the recommended doses for people your age. - If you're 5 or older and vaccinated, you should get an updated vaccine to help protect against Omicron.
+- You're best protected when you're up to date with your COVID vaccines. - To get the most protection from the vaccines, you need all the recommended doses for people your age. - If you're 6 months or older and vaccinated, you should get an updated vaccine to help protect against Omicron. - Children 6 months 4 years who completed their 3-dose Pfizer-BioNTech primary vaccination series in or after December 2022 don't need an updated vaccine at this time.